KivalM/actix-svelte-webapp/README.md

 ## The Goal
-The goal of this repository is to provide a simple example of how to implement authentication in Rust & Actix.
+The goal of this repository is to provide a simple example of how to implement session-based authentication in Rust & Actix.
 This repository will be used as a reference for future projects.
 This repository will also be used as a reference for future blog posts.

 This repository also aims to provide examples of how to use the following technologies:
  - Diesel